 Colossians 2:16-17 has been translated and explained various ways.
-What does the context and background tell us about what Paul was trying to convey?
+What does the context and background tell us about what Paul was saying about God’s law?

 Most modern readers never give a thought to Old Testament festivals, new moons (in a religious context) or the Sabbath, much less worry about being criticized (“judged”) for keeping them.
 And, since they are a “shadow of things to come,” do the things mentioned in these verses even concern us today?